 In the publication above, you'll find peer-reviewed research comprising over 300,000 women.

 Annual thermal imaging is an excellent predictor, or warning system, for breast cancer.
-Cell changes that may be indicative of pre-cancerous changes can be seen far enough in advance that one has time to intervene with lifestyle, environmental and diet changes for an optimized opportunity of preventing cancer.
+Cell changes that may be indicative of pre-cancerous changes may be seen far enough in advance that one has time to intervene with lifestyle, environmental and diet changes for an optimized opportunity of preventing cancer.

 The authors of the publication above found these statements to be true after analyzing long-term studies: